Tutorial 2: The RFDC Interface

 Out[4]: ['rfdc']

-We can create a reference to that RFDC object and begin to exercise some of the software components included with the that object.
+We can create a reference to that RFDC object and begin to exercise some of the software components included with that object.

 In [5]: rfdc_zcu216 = zcu216.adcs['rfdc']